Estimate Time7 min

 Private stock represents ownership in a private company.
 Unlike public stock, private stock can't easily be bought or sold through a normal brokerage account.
 Usually, any sale of private stock needs to be approved by the company itself.

-Private stock is rare for the typical investor to encounter, which can be a good thing.
+Private stock is less commonly encountered by the typical investor, which can be a good thing.
 Private companies are much less regulated than public ones and have no obligation to inform the public of their financial health, making it harder for outsiders to judge investment potential.
 If you work for a private company, however, you may receive private stock as part of your benefits or compensation package.

 Common stock is the "average joe" of equity.
 It's the public and private stock type you're most likely to buy and sell.

 Common stock represents ownership of a company and gives the shareholder voting rights, letting them influence that company's future.
-It primarily derives its value from price appreciation, though it may also provide dividends.
+A stock derives value based on the fundamentals of the company and market forces.
+Return on investment can be broken down to appreciation and dividends.

 Common stockholders are the last people—behind bond holders, preferred stockholders, and other debt holders—to be compensated if a company goes bankrupt and must sell its holdings.

 Preferred stocks are like a mix between a common stock and a bond.
-They typically provide regular income through higher-than-average dividend payments, like a bond might with interest payments.
+They can offer predictable income through fixed dividends—like a bond might with interest payments—that are typically paid at regular intervals.
 Their shares also grant you ownership of a company like common stocks and may appreciate in value as the company becomes more desirable.
 And "convertible preferred stock" may be converted to common shares by the company or by you if certain conditions are met.

-Growth stocks are shares of companies that investors expect to grow quickly and rapidly increase their price.
+Growth stocks are shares of companies that investors expect to grow sales or earnings faster than the market average.
 Usually, growth stocks belong to smaller, newer companies that have a lot of potential but (at least in the moment) not a lot of profit.
 Growth stocks typically don't pay dividends, as the companies may prefer to invest extra cash in themselves to grow faster.

-Growth stocks tend to have stock prices that are much higher than you might expect compared to their actual earnings.
-When you buy one, you're hoping that company's performance eventually catches up to the expectations of its share price.
+Growth stocks tend to have relatively higher stock prices compared to their earnings.
+When you buy one, you're hoping that company's growth exceeds current expectations, which can drive the share price up.
 There's no guarantee that a growth company will get there.
 And if it doesn't, investor favor may fade, sending prices down.
 This makes them riskier investments.

-Value stocks are associated with companies that investors think trade below what they're really worth, based on their earnings.
+Value stocks are associated with companies that investors think trade below what they're really worth based on their earnings, and tend to have relatively lower stock prices compared to their earnings.
 They tend to be larger, more established companies with solid financial histories.
 Some even pay dividends.

 If you own a value stock, you're hoping the market eventually realizes the stock is undervalued, and its price bounces up.
 If it doesn't, you may be left holding a stock with good financial fundamentals but that never realizes its potential.

-Unlike growth or value stocks, income stocks focus on generating profit primarily from dividend payments.
-Growing their share price is an added bonus.
+Unlike growth or value stocks, investors who buy income stocks are focused on income, generating profit primarily from dividend payments.
+Share price appreciation is an added bonus.

 Income investing can be risky because companies can reduce their dividend or choose not to pay one at any time.
 To help decrease that risk, income investors focus on companies' dividend history, making sure they've consistently paid or raised their dividend even in down markets.